 Record As Secretary

-When it comes to environmental and energy policy, Walker has made headlines twice, since taking over DCED.
-The first was language in Governor Corbett’s budget granting DCED power to ““expedite any permit or action pending in any agency where the creation of jobs may be impacted.”
+When it comes to environmental and energy policy, Walker made some headlines.
+The first was language in former Governor Corbett’s budget granting DCED power to ““expedite any permit or action pending in any agency where the creation of jobs may be impacted.”
 While Propublica framed that as the administration granting Walker “supreme authority over environmental permitting,” Corbett Administration officials framed it as permission for Walker to help companies cut through bureaucratic delays.

 In August 2011, Walker advocated for additional drilling in state forest lands.
 About 700,000 of the 1.5 million acres of forest atop the Marcellus Shale have already been leased out, but Walker sought to expand that total.
 In an interview with Capitolwire, he said additional leasing “allows [Pennsylvania] to solve just about every economic problem we have that is hanging out there, including unfunded pension liability, infrastructure problems.
 In my opinion, we would be foolish not to use that money.”
 He brushed aside environmental concerns, saying, ““It’s a minimum impact on the state forest property, and in a matter of a couple years, it’s going to be re-vegetated.”